sriram94aa/Algorithmic_Digital_Marketing/Marketa_Analytics/README.md

 	b.How would you store these datasets?
 ## Part - 2

-The company is embarking on a project to build a marketing dashboard using Snowflake& Einstein Analytics.
-They have asked us to build a prototype and discuss the usecase.
+I have built a prototype for the company that has embarked on a project to build a marketing dashboard using Snowflake & Einstein Analytics.
-	●We started with the​ TPC-DS Dataset from Snowflake.
+	●I started with the​ TPC-DS Dataset from Snowflake.
 Designed a dashboard that will leverage queries from Einstein Analytics to Snowflake to build the dashboard.
 	●Discussed who is this dashboard targeted towards and the usecases ●Described the design on how would we onboard the dataset ●Described what tools (xsv, Python) will be used for data cleanup ●Prototyped the application
 	●Chose a marketing related dataset from ​criteo.com ●Pre-processed it with xsv
 	●Showed how we uploaded it to Snowflake and/or Einstein analytics and how this data can be visualized in Einstein analytics.

 ## CLAAT Document Link